TimothyRLaMora734/SweetIRC/README.md

 # SweetIRC
-IRC client for macOS written in Swift with SwiftUI, and URLSession for plain TCP/IP connection.
+IRC client for macOS 12, Monterey, written in Swift with SwiftUI, and URLSession for plain TCP/IP connection.